 In 1988, thanks to Paul Anderson, the Friends of the Sausalito Art Festival, and Sausalito Rotary, the mosaic was restored and permanently installed in Marinship Park.

-Over the past 28 years the mosaic has suffered damage due to the aging rebar and cement.
-It needs to be restored.
-Pippa Murray, a Sausalito mosaic artist with a studio at Sausalito’s MLK property, has agreed to oversee the restoration.
+Over the past 28 years the mosaic has suffered damage due to the aging re-bar and cement.
+It needs to be restored to preserve this historic artwork for future generations.

 Please help restore one of Sausalito’s most cherished works of art.
 Checks should be made out to: Sausalito Foundation, with ‘Varda restoration’ in the memo field, and mailed to: Sausalito Foundation, PO Box 567, Sausalito, CA94966